pivot-access-ltd/bma-offline-docs/src/bootstrap-maas-5092.md

 <a href="#heading--Activity-1-Install-MAAS"><h2 id="heading--Activity-1-Install-MAAS">Activity 1: Install MAAS</h2></a>

-To kickstart your MAAS journey, we'll begin with a simple and easy installation process.
+To kickstart your MAAS journey, we'll begin with the installation process.
 Follow the steps below to get MAAS up and running on your system:

 1. Install the MAAS snap:<br>
 `sudo snap install maas`<br>